learn-co-curriculum/phase-1-javascript-project-mode/README.md

    you would like to use an API that requires a key, please consult with your instructor on how to protect that key. **NEVER push your API key to github!**

 2. Your entire app must run on a single page.
-There should be NO redirects.
+There should be NO redirects or reloads.
 In other words, your project will contain a single HTML file.

-3. Use at least 3 unique [event-listeners][] that enable interactivity.
-Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should have its own unique callback function.
+3. Use at least **3 distinct** [event-listeners][] that enable interactivity.
+Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should also have its own unique callback function.
+These **must** be added using JavaScript's .addEventListener().
+Events embedded into HTML elements and CSS will not count toward the total.
+(Note: 3 distinct means that if you had 3 'click' events, it would count for only 1 distinct event.
+This means you would need to add at least 2 additional events.)
+Please ask your instructor if you have questions regarding this requirement.

 4. Your project must implement at least one instance of array iteration using available array methods (`map`, `forEach`, `filter`, etc).
 Manipulating your